ItsRoyScott/Lite/README.md

 The for loop uses a custom helper class called `PathInfo` to get all files in a directory `config::Sounds`.
 You can roll your own method of doing this, read from a list of file names, or use Boost's [filesystem](http://www.boost.org/doc/libs/1_55_0/libs/filesystem/doc/index.htm).

 The sound bank is loaded using `system->loadBankFile` with default loading.
-We then get the event count and an array of event descriptions to initialize the map of event descriptions:
+We then get the event count and an array of event descriptions to initialize our map of `EventDescription` objects:

 ```C++
     // For each event description: